-Summing up, in the alternative to the Received View sketched here, physical entities are individuated by distinct physical properties, corresponding to mutually orthogonal quantum states; the factor Hilbert space indices that occur in the labeled tensor product formalism of the quantum mechanics of identical particles are \emph{not} interpreted as particle labels.
-Quantum objects defined this way, via orthogonal states, always possess identity, since they are distinguishable.
-The notion of a quantum particle introduced this way does not have unrestricted validity, though: quantum particles are \emph{emergent}.
-The latter point signals another difference with the Received View: according to the Received View there always are particles, albeit of a very mysterious kind, always lacking identity.
-Our alternative says that particles emerge in certain physical circumstances, and in these cases always possess identity.
+Summing up, in the alternative to the Received View sketched here, particles are individuated by distinct physical properties, represented by mutually orthogonal one-particle quantum states; the factor Hilbert space indices that occur in the tensor product formalism of the quantum mechanics of identical particles are \emph{not} interpreted as particle labels.
+Quantum particles defined this way are always distinguishable.
+However, this notion of a quantum particle does not have unrestricted applicability: quantum particles are \emph{emergent}.
+This marks a contrast with the Received View: according to the Received View particles are fundamental building blocks of the world, even though their identity-less nature is mysterious.
+Our alternative says that particles only emerge in particular physical circumstances; but in these cases they always possess their own identities.